MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 The sections below provide examples of various ways that you can onboard guest users

-### Example - Inviting a user using Entitlement Management:
+### Example - Provisioning a user using Entitlement Management:
 As an IT admin, you have identified a project that requires onboarding external consultants from Fabrikam to collaborate.
 It is important to have automated access management, approval workflows, and lifecycle management.
 Using Microsoft Entra’s Entitlement Management, you create an access package that allows you to bundle multiple resources (like groups, applications, and SharePoint sites), include approval workflows ensuring that access requests are reviewed and approved by the appropriate individuals before access is granted and set time period for the access.